 The end of the Teutonic crusades in the 15th century permitted Lithuanian nobility to move from their castles to newly-built opulent manors.
 The richest ones covered tens of hectares and included many buildings and extensive gardens.
 Poorer nobles lived in wooden manors that differed from peasant homes only in size and architectural details.
 Some of the nobility palaces of 17th-19th centuries are built to resemble medieval castles.
 Three such castles are built near Nemunas west of Kaunas.
 The manors make an important part of the Lithuanian countryside as there are some 800 of them remaining, in different states of repair.
 The era of the manors ended with the land reform of 1923 and was completely struck down in 1944 with the nationalization and mass looting by the Soviet soldiers.
 As many of the manors eventually had a town built around them, see the page on towns of Lithuania to learn more about non-castle type manors.

 Industrial city growth replaced the idea of a single fortress to that of a massive ring of forts.
 In the 19th century the size of fortifications reached its pinnacle, with the Kaunas fortress absorbing the entire Lithuania's second largest city to such extent that the ruling Russian Imperial officials exclaimed: "There is no [longer a] Kaunas city.
 There is only Kaunas fortress".
 All the further city improvements were meant to serve the fortress and soldiers/officers made up 28% of city dwellers.
 Still surrounding the city the Kaunas fortress is one of the best-preserved examples of such 19th-century fortresses in the world.

-20th century mobile warfare and air force advances made such fortresses obsolete and they were supplanted by compact hidden installations, manned by several soldiers each.
-Such buildings may be found in woods near Vilnius (built by the Poles in 1930s) and elsewhere (built by the Soviets).
-In the forests you may also see modest secret bases of Lithuanian anti-Soviet partisans.
+20th-century mobile warfare and air force advances made such fortresses obsolete and they were supplanted by compact hidden installations, manned by several soldiers each.
+Such buildings may be found in woods near Vilnius (built by the Poles in the 1930s) and elsewhere (built by the Soviets).
+In the forests, you may also see modest secret bases of Lithuanian anti-Soviet partisans.
 Arguably the most interesting military installation of the 20th century is the underground Plokštinė Soviet nuclear missile base in Samogitia.